 Skip to nav Skip to content

-Cases of kidney cancer are currently on the rise.
+Kidney cancer cases are currently on the rise.
 Experts believe this trend may be partially due to the widespread use of computed tomography (CT) scans.
 This sophisticated imaging technology can sometimes reveal kidney cancer in a diagnostic test performed for an unrelated reason.

-Early-stage kidney cancer may not produce noticeable symptoms.
-For this reason, it is important to promptly discuss any unusual changes with a physician who can provide an accurate diagnosis.
+Because early-stage kidney cancer is often “silent,” it is important to promptly discuss any unusual changes with a physician who can provide an accurate diagnosis.
 Early detection of kidney cancer can allow for a wider range of treatment options.

 What does kidney cancer look like?

-In some cases, bloody urine (hematuria) is the first sign that something might be amiss.
-The urine may range in color from light pink to dark red.
+In some cases, blood in the urine is the first sign that something might be amiss.
+Bloody urine can range in color from light pink to dark red.
 Hematuria can have many causes unrelated to kidney cancer, such as a bladder infection or kidney stone.
 This underscores the importance of consulting with a physician right away.

 What does kidney cancer feel like?